HUGH ALVAR HENRIK AALTO (1898-1976)

 1923 - The V. Heikkila House, Lapua, Finland.
 Unbuilt.
 Wooden two-story residential building with a pitched roof.
 The two entrances and the central window are flanked by unusual engaged columns.
 The two stories are connected by four pilasters, and the walls are sided with vertical weatherboarding.

 1923 - The Terho Manner House, Toysa, Finland.
 Aalto received this assignment from his mother's cousin, Terho Manner, for a manor-like complex near Lake Ponnejarvi.
 From the main entrance, a monumental stairway divided by garden terraces leads down to the lake.
-The lakeside buildings have been demolished while the rest are well preserved.
+The lakeside buildings have been destroyed while the rest are well preserved.

 1923 - The H. Heinonen Commercial and Residential Building, Jyvaskyla, Finland.
 A two-story stone townhouse with a monumental, centrally placed entrance niche, with access to the shop interior and the dwelling on the upper floor.
 Unbuilt.